Blessed777eth/Emerald/README.md

 A script cannot modify or change the state.
 A script can only view data on the blockchain.

-## 2. 2.
-What does the AuthAccount mean in the prepare phase of the transaction?
+## 2. What does the AuthAccount mean in the prepare phase of the transaction?

 It's pretty much a digital signature giving permission to the blockchain to access the data stored in your account.

-## 3. 3.
-What is the difference between the prepare phase and the execute phase in the transaction?
+## 3. What is the difference between the prepare phase and the execute phase in the transaction?

 In the Execute phase you're calling functions and changing the data on the blockchain, on the prepare phase on the transaction you're accessing the data in your account.
 The prepare phase is capable of doing what the execute phase does but at the cost of clarity in reading the code.

+## 4. This is the hardest quest so far, so if it takes you some time, do not worry!
+I can help you in the Discord if you have questions.

+## Add two new things inside your contract:

+## A variable named myNumber that has type Int (set it to 0 when the contract is deployed)
+## A function named updateMyNumber that takes in a new number named newNumber as a parameter that has type Int and updates myNumber to be newNumber
+## Add a script that reads myNumber from the contract

+## Add a transaction that takes in a parameter named myNewNumber and passes it into the updateMyNumber function.
+Verify that your number changed by running the script again.